 - Please Respect the Brand of Mozilla and Firefox.

-- Please do not be passive, rude or disrespectful to anyone interacting with you or the Mozilal Brand accounts while participating in the program.
+- Please do not be passive, rude, or disrespectful to anyone interacting with you or the Mozilla Brand accounts while participating in the program.

 - If the conversation gets passionate, please feel free to take a walk or take a break, your personal well being is more important.

 - Please avoid political topics, controversial and political campaign hashtags.
-Mozilla is a global company that interacts with many type of people from different types of places.
+Mozilla is a global company that interacts with many types of people from different types of places.

-There are two levels of involvement in the Social Support program.
-If you’re just starting out, you can use your personal account and use the recommended TweetDeck tool to casually contribute to users who are looking for help in a Mozilla product as well as advocate for the product in your network.
+There are 2 levels of involvement in the Social Support program.
+If you’re just starting out, you can use your personal account and use the recommended TweetDeck tool or Twitter Search to casually contribute to users who are looking for help in a Mozilla product as well as advocate for the product in your network.

 Once you’re experienced enough on #fxhelp, you can then apply to the next level of contribution in the Social Support program.
 A contributor on this level can get access to the Conversocial tool and could answer from our official account, @FirefoxSupport.
-A contributor must complete two weeks of the first to be considered for this set of contributions.
+A contributor must complete two weeks of the first level of involvement to be considered for this set of contributions.
 The different Roles can be reviewed in detail, in Roles in the Social Support Program.